timcom-pro/tonwiki/README.md

 Up-to-date relevant content about each component in the TON ecosystem on the community-driven platform

 **Product Performance**:
-Introduce newcomers of the TON ecosystem and the Web3 world to TON and its capabilities, attract new users to the ecosystem
+Introduce newcomers to the TON ecosystem and the Web3 world to TON and its capabilities, attract new users to the ecosystem

+**Tagret users**
+1) Active participants (representatives of the TON Community who can write, native speakers, editors, administrators)
+2) Consumers: newcomers to the world of Web 3.
+Those who have heard something about TON and blockchain in general, current users of the TON ecosystem
+3) TON investors, sponsors, junior developers

 **Model**:
 Self-managed system with its own decision-making and budget management structure